pdm-project/pdm/docs/usage/project.md

 Alternatively, you can specify the Python interpreter path via `PDM_PYTHON` environment variable.
 When it is set, the path saved in `.pdm-python` will be ignored.

++++ 2.22.2

+If `.python-version` is present in the project root or `PDM_PYTHON_VERSION` env var is set, PDM will use the Python version specified in it.
+The file or env var should contain a valid Python version string, such as `3.11`.

 !!! warning "Using an existing environment"
     If you choose to use an existing environment, such as reusing an environment created by `conda`, please note that PDM will _remove_ dependencies not listed in `pyproject.toml` or `pdm.lock` when running `pdm sync --clean` or `pdm remove`.
 This may lead to destructive consequences.
 Therefore, try not to share environment among multiple projects.

 ### Install Python interpreters with PDM